-There are four important areas to compare and evaluate solar panels those are: efficiency, performance, warranties, and price.
-While Next Energy Alliance solar panels are relatively unknown they’re a great panel for homeowners looking to add high-quality, affordable panels.
+There are four important areas to compare and evaluate solar panels, those are: efficiency, performance, warranties, and price.
+Next Energy Alliance solar panels are a great panel for homeowners looking to add high-quality, affordable panels.

 When people talk about solar panel efficiency they’re really talking about how well the solar panel can convert sunlight into usable electricity.
 It’s measured by gauging how a solar panel performs in ideal conditions.
 In these conditions a higher-efficiency panel produces more electricity than a lower-efficiency panel.

 An average solar panel efficiency rating is between 15% and 17% according to Energy Sage.
 Next Energy Alliance panels come in at 18%, just above the average.

 It’s important to keep in mind that often times more efficiency means a bigger price tag.
 Despite this fact you don’t always get the expected return on investment since ideal conditions are rare.
 While it’s important to look at efficiency it’s even more important to put that efficiency into context by evaluating performance.

 Performance is how well a solar panel can produce electricity under imperfect (real-life) conditions.
 Efficiency ratings are given based on perfect lab conditions.
 If you haven’t noticed though, your roof exist in a bubble of perfect conditions.